Visa requirements for EFTA nationals

 Visa requirements for EFTA nationals are administrative entry restrictions by the authorities of other states placed on citizens of the European Free Trade Association (EFTA) member states.

-According to the European Free Trade Association, citizens of Iceland, Liechtenstein, Norway and Switzerland continue to enjoy full freedom of movement within the EFTA area and with the European Union.
+Current member states of EFTA are Iceland, Liechtenstein, Norway and Switzerland.

 Member states' citizens enjoy freedom of movement in each other's territories in accordance with the EFTA convention.
 EFTA nationals also enjoy freedom of movement in the European Union (EU).
 EFTA nationals and EU citizens and are not only visa-exempt but are legally entitled to enter and reside in each other's countries.
 The Citizens’ Rights Directive (also sometimes called the "Free Movement Directive") defines the right of free movement for citizens of the European Economic Area (EEA), which includes the three EFTA members Iceland, Norway and Liechtenstein and the member states of the EU.
 Switzerland, which is a member of EFTA but not of the EEA, is not bound by the Directive but rather has a separate bilateral agreement on free movement with the EU.